Akron Social Security Disability Lawyer

 As your appeal progresses, the arguments become more technical.
 For this reason, it is important to have an experienced attorney at your side who has a deep knowledge of disability benefits law and procedure.

-Our Akron Disability Benefits Attorneys Can Help You Today The attorneys of Heller, Maas, Moro & Magill, Co., LPA, have more than 150 years of combined experience practicing law – almost all of it here in Akron and surrounding communities in Northeastern Ohio.
+The attorneys of Heller, Maas, Moro & Magill Co., LPA, have more than 150 years of combined experience practicing law – almost all of it here in Akron and surrounding communities in northeastern Ohio.
 We have long been committed to protecting the rights of those with disabilities and fighting for the benefits which they deserve.
 If you need help with any aspect of your SSDI or SSI benefits claim in Akron, feel free to contact us.
 We can review your case in a free consultation.